The Researchfish system

 No further outcomes

-If a PI feels that no further outcomes will arise from an award, they can discuss this with UKRI and request that the award is ‘closed’ in Researchfish.
-Notify the Research Office who will liaise with the Research Councils on the PI's behalf.
+If a PI feels that no further outcomes will arise from an award, the Research Office can request that the award is ‘closed’ in Researchfish.
 If this is agreed, the outcomes information and award will still be visible in the system, but the PI will not be able to associate any further outcomes to the award.

 Awards which ended more than 5 years ago